bakermd86/STAChatlogs/episodes/s01_e01_just_war_part_2.md

 **Oakadan:** Hmmm, but that's about as in as we're going to get<br />
 **Kolea:** Perhaps we should ask the ship to beam down a small power supply so we can finish opening the door, assuming transporter beams are able to work in this radiated environment?<br />
 *Kolea peeks through the door, playing a game of "Eye Spy"*<br />
 >Kolea peeks through the door and sees a large circular room with a contraption in the middle.
-In the center of the room, there is an alien man (not Rutarean) in some sort of stasis device.
+In the center of the room, there is an alien man (not Osalan) in some sort of stasis device.
 Massive conduits run down through the ground and pulse with visible waves of energy.<br />

 **Kolea: [ INSIGHT  (11) +  COMMAND  (2)]
 [Successes: 0] [Complications: 0]